IPL-2020-Prediction

 I download ipl data-set for matches played between 2008 and 2019 from Kaggle in another CSV file.
 Then I did manual data cleaning of the CSV file as per my need to make a machine learning model out of it.

-READ Also Regression In Python
+READ Also Logistic Regression Detailed Overview

 2. Data Cleaning And Formatting